litwicki/chargify-bundle/README.md

 A bundle intending to seamlessly integrate to [Chargify](http://chargify.com) via their Api.

-Modern architecture along with support for both API v1 and API v2, this bundle aims to satisfy the needs of managing all the facets of your billing system in a RESTful manner.

-Most importantly, the abstraction of Models and Handlers for each Api component give you significant flexibility in managing your business rules separately from the API layer.

 ## Setup

 Installation and configuration requires three simple steps.